Sunday, May 31, 2026

 We have two exciting new things coming in the next patch that are met with buzz and excitement.
 With these two new features, Duo Play is about to be taken to the next level.

 Since the roadmap has almost everything planned for 2026, there are more details to be announced and they're ironing out and settling their upcoming patches for the rest of 2026.
-This means the rest of the things that are coming in the second half of 2026 will be revealed, so a follow-up to this post will be posted.
+This means the rest of the things that are coming in the second half of 2026 will be revealed and the roadmap will be updated, so expect a follow-up to this post.
 And I believe that there is a conjunction to the method of revealing the fourth character at the Friday Showcase at Evo 2026.
 That is revealing the fourth character of the year and updating the roadmap to reveal the rest of the characters and details at the Friday Showcase at Evo.

 There are more stuff to be revealed, so I decided to state several things that I want along with a new Fuse and a Duo Finder coming next month.